 There’s no point wasting time with an employee with no regard for your company culture.Keeping up with the latest developments in your industry, investing in new technology etc., will go a long way in keeping you ahead of your competitors.
 Click To Tweet

 Improve Your Marketing Efforts

 Are you making it easy and rewarding for your existing customers to recommend you to their family and friends?
-Do you offer perks such as a “refer-a-friend” discount to your current and new customers?
+Do you offer perks such as a “refer-a-friend” discount to current and new customers?

 Remember that word-of-mouth is one of the best marketing efforts available.
-But also remember that the same word-of-mouth which satisfied customers can use to help you grow your business, dissatisfied customers can also use it to destroy your business.
+But also remember that the same word-of-mouth which satisfied customers can use to help you grow your business, dissatisfied customers can also use to destroy your business.

 A single unfavourable tweet, post, or review on a social media account can hurt your brand in today’s digital world.
 Investing money in your digital and social media marketing can significantly change your brand.

 Make more effort to tell people who you are, what you do, and why they should patronise your brand.
 Your marketing doesn’t have to be expensive, but it must be strategic.

 But don’t cut costs and give the impression that your brand is of a lower value than your competitors.
 You must show confidence and prove that you are worth your customer’s money.

 Continually measure the results of your marketing campaigns and make improvements.
 Learn from your data what’s working and what’s not.
 Improve what’s working and do away with what’s not working.

 Are you innovative and improving the quality of your product or services?
 Do you invest in the latest technology to boost production and improve the quality of your products and services?
 Are you considering exploring new markets, forming strategic alliances, and exploring recent locations?